-The manager confirmed that systems were in place to ensure that complaints were managed appropriately.
-Patients and their relatives said that they knew who to approach if they had a complaint.
+Review of the complaints book evidenced that systems were in place to ensure that complaints were managed appropriately.
+Patients' relatives said that they knew who to approach if they had a complaint.

-Review of records evidenced that patient, patient representative and staff meetings were held on a regular basis.
+Records reviewed evidenced that staff meetings were held on a regular basis.
 Minutes of these meetings were available.